oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 NAME                      CREATED AT
 domains.weblogic.oracle   2019-05-28T07:17:26Z
 ```
-Now the WebLogic Server Kubernetes Operator is running and it's monitoring all namespaces created  with label weblogic weblogic-operator=enabled.The operator will be responsible for creating, running, and managing any WebLogic domains, deployed to namespaces with such labels.
+Now the WebLogic Server Kubernetes Operator is running and it's monitoring all namespaces created  with the label `weblogic weblogic-operator=enabled`.
+The operator will be responsible for creating, running, and managing any WebLogic domains deployed to namespaces with such labels.

 Next: [Running a WebLogic Domain](04-wls-domain.md)